 If the Contractor discovers an error in the position, level, dimensions or alignment of any work under the Contract, the Contractor shall within one business day notify the Administrator and, unless the Administrator otherwise directs, the Contractor shall rectify the error.
-Hold Point 7
+Hold Point 8

-If the error has been caused by incorrect survey marks supplied by the Administrator, the cost incurred by the Contractor in rectifying the error shall be valued under variations in C7830 General Conditions of Contract.
+If the error has been caused by incorrect survey marks supplied by the Administrator, the cost incurred by the Contractor in rectifying the error shall be valued as a variation under the conditions of the contract.